UCSB-CCS-CS/F13-CS1L/ProjectOverviews/masoug.md

 * An FPS-style interface
 * Ball throwing
 * Reasonable texturing of models within the game
+* Basic court setup
 * Physics integration (balls bouncing, collisions, etc...)
 * Bouncing/collision detection (ball hit floor/player, player hit by active ball, etc...)
 * Everything is as simple as possible: players are just cubes, balls are just spheres, the environment is just a box, etc...

 If these conditions can be met by the end of the first week, then the game is greenlit.
 If not, then my project reverts to a pathtracer app.

+####Multiplayer (Week 2)####
+This stage must demonstrate multiple players in the game.
+Players can be controlled with keyboard strokes.
+Only one screen/view is required, no split-screen needed.
+* More than one player is displayed in the game; the model itself must be a rudimentary character
+* The players do not need articulation capabilities
+* The players can move
+* Only two players required
+* No network support required (no split screen)
+* Collision support; players don't have the capability to walk through walls, etc...
+* All players can throw an arbitrary number of balls

+If these requirements cannot be met, then the project is converted to a pathtracer.

+####Multiplayer II (Week 2)####
+The multiplayer-ness is enhanced, allowing 6 players on either sides of the court.
+* Six players on either sides of the court.
+* Players cannot travel to the opposite side.
+* Players are articulated with rudimentary animation (running, idle, throwing).
+* Rudimentary gaze following (player faces the right direction)
+* The game stops once a player gets hit by a ball (no "active/inactive" capability needed)

+If these requirements are not met, then the project is converted to a pathtracer.

+####FPS Enhancement (Week 3)####
+Dodgeball requires a wide field of view.
+Therefore, the camera projection matrix will need to be modified.
+* Experiment with the camera's projection matrix to allow for wider field of view
+* Add a crosshair :)
+* Add HUD elements; can be rudimentary text/images
+* Fine-tune the user interface/interaction with the FPS style.
+* Possibly rewrite the camera FPS system to avoid using Irrlicht's createFPSCamera...(...) function.

+If these requirements are not met, then the project is converted to a pathtracer.

+####FPS II (Week 4)####
+I'm anticipating issues with the HUD and FPS-ness of the game.
+The object for this week is to freeze further development and assess the project's state.
+There may be requirements that have been pushed around, and this week would be the time to fix them.
+* Enhance HUD; display basic indicators like numbers and text
+* Begin adding state machines to the balls and players.
+* Start adding lives and ball possesion statistics.

+_NOTE_: If for a given week that most but not all requirements are met, then those requirement(s) may be moved to the next week.

 ***
 ***